holoviz/panel/doc/tutorials/outline.md

 - [ ] Add custom Authentication
 - [ ] Javascript
 - [ ] Customizing Panel.
 For example for your brand.

-## Reference Examples

-These could be maintained blog posts.
-Maybe its the App Gallery.
-Maybe its the HoloViz Examples.
-To be determined.

-- [ ] Build a Todo App
-- [ ] Build a Dashboard
-  - [ ] With Matplotlib
-  - [ ] With hvPlot and HoloViews
-  - [ ] With Plotly
-  - [ ] Interactive Table
-- [ ] Build a Streaming Dashboard
-- [ ] Build a ChatInterface